CesiumGS/3d-tiles/README.md

 }
 ```

-All extensions required to load and render a tileset or any descendent external tilesets must also be listed in the tileset file in the top-level `extensionsRequired` array property, such that `extensionsRequired` is a subset of `extensionsUsed`.
+All extensions required to load and render a tileset or any descendent external tilesets must also be listed in the entry tileset JSON in the top-level `extensionsRequired` array property, such that `extensionsRequired` is a subset of `extensionsUsed`.
 All values in `extensionsRequired` must also exist in `extensionsUsed`.

 ### Extras

-The `extras` property allows application specific metadata to be added to a 3D Tiles JSON object.
+The `extras` property allows application specific metadata to be added to any 3D Tiles JSON object.
 The following example shows a tile object with an additional application specific name property.
 ```JSON
 {
   "transform": [